gabriella-martin/Manchester-United/README.md

 I used Python for scraping the data, data manipulation and the Streamlit front-end framework with Pandas & Plotly to create a web-application to interactively visualise the data

 I store the data in an AWS PostgreSQL RDS and store a copy of the data in an AWS S3 bucket.
-Storing in the cloud allows me to have flexiblity to expand the database as there is an abundance of premier league data I can leverage in the future.
+Storing in the cloud allows me to have flexiblity to expand the database as there is an abundance of premier league data that I can leverage in the future.
 Psycopg2 is used as a PostgreSQL adapter for Python

 The project is split up into five main sections;